Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: Introduction

 \section{Introduction}

-For many years, high performance computing has focused solely on optimizing the sustained performance in order to reduce the time to solution.
+\footnotemark{} For many years, high performance computing has focused solely on optimizing the sustained performance in order to reduce the time to solution.
 Owing to the increasing energy consumption and energy costs of HPC systems, additional metrics such as energy to solution are brought into focus.
 Adapting the processors' clock frequency to the needs of an implementation is one way to influence the energy consumption of a compute node and also to meet power capping requirements.
 However, the complex topology of modern compute nodes with typically at least two sockets and multi-core processors as well as the different performance bottlenecks -- such as memory bandwidth, instruction throughput, and arithmetic units -- and their saturation behavior make an a priori prediction difficult.
 Some of these bottlenecks, in particular the sustained memory performance, often depend on the processors' clock frequency.

-In this paper we use a lattice-Boltzmann method (LBM) from computational fluid dynamics (CFD) as a typical example for the large class of algorithms with low computational intensity.
+In this paper, we use a lattice-Boltzmann method (LBM) from computational fluid dynamics (CFD) as a typical example for the large class of algorithms with low computational intensity.
 Despite its seeming simplicity and ease of implementation, optimizing LBM on recent hardware platforms and for different application cases has been the subject of intense research in the last ten years \cite{schulz-2001,pan-2004,wang-2005,wellein-2006,bernaschi-2008,mattila-2008,bailey-2009,vidal-2010,zudrop-2012,wittmann-2012-cam}.
-Here we conduct a thorough analysis of performance and energy to solution on the chip and highly parallel levels for an MPI-parallel implementation of LBM.
-Starting from the a single-core execution--cache--memory (ECM) performance model we can describe the intra-chip saturation characteristics of two different implementations (``propagation methods'' \cite{wittmann-2012-cam}) and the optimal operating point in terms of performance and energy to solution as a function of the propagation method, the clock frequency, and the SIMD vectorization.
-In order to find out whether the knowledge thus gained at the chip level can be generalized to the highly parallel case we conduct scaling experiments on up to 128 nodes of a modern cluster system.
+Here, we conduct a thorough analysis of performance and energy to solution on the chip and highly parallel levels for an MPI-parallel implementation of LBM.
+We start from observations of the intra-chip saturation characteristics of two different implementations, which differ in the order in which the flow data in the lattice sites is updated (``propagation methods'' \cite{wittmann-2012-cam}).
+Then we apply the execution--cache--memory (ECM) performance model and a simple multi-core power model to describe the optimal operating point in terms of performance and energy to solution as a function of the clock frequency and the single instruction multiple data (SIMD) vectorization.
+To find out whether the knowledge thus gained at the chip level can be generalized to the highly parallel case, we conduct scaling experiments on a modern cluster system up to a point where MPI communication overhead becomes significant.